areeb1501/InstantMCP/README.md

 **Instant MCP** is a complete platform that transforms how you create, deploy, and manage MCP servers.
 Built with Gradio v6 and powered by Modal's serverless infrastructure, it enables developers to:

-✅ **Deploy MCP servers instantly** - From idea to production in under 60 seconds ✅ **Zero infrastructure management** - Modal handles scaling, cold starts, and costs ✅ **AI-assisted development** - Claude and SambaNova integration for intelligent code generation ✅ **Enterprise-grade security** - Automated vulnerability scanning with Nebius AI ✅ **Comprehensive analytics** - Track usage, performance, and costs in real-time ✅ **Cost optimization** - Scale to zero when idle, pay only for what you use
+- ✅ **Deploy MCP servers instantly** - From idea to production in under 60 seconds
+- ✅ **Zero infrastructure management** - Modal handles scaling, cold starts, and costs
+- ✅ **AI-assisted development** - Claude and SambaNova integration for intelligent code generation
+- ✅ **Enterprise-grade security** - Automated vulnerability scanning with Nebius AI
+- ✅ **Comprehensive analytics** - Track usage, performance, and costs in real-time (Coming Soon)
+- ✅ **Cost optimization** - Scale to zero when idle, pay only for what you use

 ---